-Whether you have a large back yard or a cozy balcony, your space has the potential to be a lush garden of flowers, herbs, fruits and vegetables.
-Gardening in urban areas has enjoyed a renaissance in recent years, as city folks embrace backyard gardening and dabble in urban homesteading in their quest for organic and locally sourced produce.
+Whether you have a large backyard or a cozy balcony, your space has the potential to be a lush garden of flowers, herbs, fruits, and vegetables.
+Gardening in urban areas has enjoyed a renaissance in recent years.
+City folks have embraced backyard gardening and even dabble in urban homesteading in their quest for organic and locally sourced produce.

 Maximize Your Space

 Using every inch of your space will allow you to maximize the volume and variety of plants.
-If you have a small area like a balcony or terrace, vertical gardening is a great way to grow more than your square footage would traditionally allow.
+If you have a small area like a balcony or terrace, vertical gardening might be the solution for you.
+It will allow you to grow more plants than your square footage would traditionally produce.

 Examples of vertical gardening include hanging baskets, window boxes, trellis, and even pots stacked on rebar.
-Whatever the size of your gardening space, make sure it receives a decent amount of direct sunlight and has some protection from wind.
+Whatever the size of your gardening space, make sure it receives direct sunlight.
+You want at least 5 - 6 hours of direct sunlight daily and some protection from the wind.

 Know About Nutrients